bloomberg/bde-tools/doc/setwafenv.rst

 - ``-t``

-  Specify the build configuration using a :ref:`ufid`.
+  Specify the build configuration using a :ref:`bde_repo-ufid`.

 - ``-i``